Non0reo/MiniStructure/README.md

 # Project Things
 It's my first C# Project, and It's also my First Coding Project at all :3 So, the code can be a little bit nasty at some point, I know.
 I discover C# at the same time I was making this project.
-So If you see some strange methods or useless variable, It's alright, It's ignorance
+So If you see some strange methods or useless variable, It's alright, It's ignorance...